mastercomfig/mastercomfig/docs/customization/launch_options.md

 * **-reuse** :  allow network sockets to be reused when busy (sets `SO_REUSEADDR`), better network performance
 * **-nohltv** : disables SourceTV hosting, faster startup and less memory usage
 * **-particles 1** : limits beam count to the minimum of 512
+* **-primarysound**: always use a direct hardware sound buffer (only works on stereo or headphones), may cause sounds to not play.
+Reduces stuttering.
+* **-snoforceformat**: do not set the hardware sound buffer format, may cause sounds to not play.
+Reduces stuttering and solves some minor issues with `-primarysound`.

 ## Extra Launch Options
 * **-console** : displays console on startup
-* **-r_emulate_gl**: downgrades DirectX graphics features to what Team Fortress 2's OpenGL supports
+* **-r_emulate_gl**: changes rendering pipeline to accommodate OpenGL quirks and support levels, still runs using DirectX
 * **-nostartupsound** : disable game music on main menu
-* **-freq x** : forces your refresh rate for when TF2 does not automatically detect it. for example, if you have a 144Hz monitor, x would be 144, for `-freq 144`.
+* **-freq x** : forces your refresh rate for when TF2 does not automatically detect it.
+For example, if you have a 144Hz monitor, x would be 144, for `-freq 144`.

 ## OpenGL Launch Options (Linux and macOS only)
 * **displayindex x** : use the monitor at the specified display index. starts at `1`. `0` is the primary display (and the default).